SER515TEAM10/FunMath/README.md

 # FunMath

-The application is live on Google Cloud Platform (GCP) AppEngine!
+The application is live on App Engine | Google Cloud!
 Check it out on http://funmath.appspot.com/

 ## Development server